 This may happen if a recruiter contacts you, if an employer that you spoke with previously is slow in getting back to you, etc.

 This happened to me once, right after I graduated from university.
 I applied for a job related to my field of study (Finance) and didn’t hear back.
 I ended up taking a job doing customer support for an e-commerce start-up, and then two weeks into training, I heard back from the finance company!

-I spoke to my manager and told him that I wanted to give two weeks notice, and he understood.
+I spoke to my manager and told him that I wanted to give notice of resignation, and he understood.